Stuart McClave

-Stuart Zebrowski McClave (born August 29, 1987) is an American film director, producer, and writer.
-He is known for the documentary film On the Line: The Richard Williams Story (2022), which centers on tennis patriarch and coach Richard Williams.
+Stuart Zebrowski McClave (born August 29, 1987) is an American filmmaker.
+He is known for directing, writing, and producing the documentary film On the Line: The Richard Williams Story (2022), which centers on tennis patriarch and coach Richard Williams.

 Early life and education

 McClave was born on August 29, 1987, in Washington, D.C., but relocated to Southern California at an early age.
 He comes from a biracial family; he has an adoptive sister, who is African American.
 McClave developed an interest in tennis at the age of six or seven, when his father began bringing him to courts, and became a fan of Venus and Serena Williams.
 At 13 years old, he began competing in matches across Southern California.

-McClave attended Loyola High School in Los Angeles before pursuing higher education at the University of Southern California, where he earned dual degrees from the USC School of Cinematic Arts and the USC Annenberg School for Communication and Journalism.
+McClave attended Loyola High School in Los Angeles before pursuing higher education at the University of Southern California, where he earned dual degrees from the USC School of Cinematic Arts and the USC Annenberg School for Communication and Journalism in 2010.
 During his senior year at USC, McClave gained attention for publishing an op-ed piece in the Los Angeles Times.
 Titled "Holding On In Compton," the piece explored the changing demographics in the city of Compton, California, highlighting the racial disparity between the city's politicians and its residents.